KK-Designs/Welcome-and-Goodbye-message/README.md

 # Setup

-In the spot where it either says "Put your Server Name Here" or "Put your channel Name Here" fill in those spots with what was told.
+In the spot where it "Put your channel Name Here" fill in that spot with what was told.
 Read below for more info about why.